awsdocs/amazon-detective-admin-guide/doc_source/detective-enabling.md

 You can enable Detective from the Detective console, the Detective API, or the AWS Command Line Interface\.

 You can only enable Detective once in each Region\.
-If you are already a administrator account for a behavior graph in a Region, then you cannot enable Detective again in that Region\.
+If you already are the administrator account for a behavior graph in the Region, then you cannot enable Detective again in that Region\.

 Before you try to enable Detective, make sure that your account has been enrolled in Amazon GuardDuty for at least 48 hours\.
 If you do not meet this requirement, you cannot enable Detective\.